emacsorphanage/quickrun/README.md

 * `:mode` parameter means that which major-mode use this command-key.

 `:mode 'pod-mode` means that quickrun uses this command when major-mode is pod-mode.

+* Override existing command if `:override` parameter is true

 Add new Language setting